SDF's annual

 Why attend

-Over the last eight years, SDF’s annual #StopTheDeaths conference has become Scotland’s largest and best attended drug-related conference.
-Now expanded to two days, the event offers a unique opportunity to contribute to discussion, learning and networking with colleagues from across Scotland, the UK and internationally.
+The #StopTheDeaths Conference is Scotland’s largest and most influential drug-related conference.
+Now expanded to two days, it offers a vital opportunity for discussion, learning, and collaboration across Scotland, the UK, and internationally.

 Are you attending or speaking at our conference?